 Home organization and cleaning need not be the focus of your life.
 Concepts like spending 10 to 20 minutes cleaning can be effective.

 The quick five means if my living room needs tidying, I will clean that room fast.
 The couch is messy.
 I have a cluttered coffee table.
 The floor needs vacuuming; my kids left their stuff on the floor.
 A basket of laundry on the floor.
 These problems are easy to fix.

 I use my Dust buster to clean crumbs off the couch fluff the pillows.
 My coffee table has storage where I hide magazines and other clutter.
 I stow the hamper on my bed I will sort and fold the laundry later.
 The kid’s stuff I put aside in a basket I can sort that mess at another time.
 I vacuum.
 It takes about five minutes.
 I picked five things and changed them, and my room is clean again.

 You do not have to vacuum or scrub dishes daily.
 Play games that encourage kids to clean is a real-time saver.
 Kids can dust, vacuum, or gather their things and put them in their room.
 Make it a contest and give prizes.
 It does not have to be perfect.

-If the clutter is an issue, decluttering could be as simple as purging five items from your junk drawer or even tossing five old things from the fridge.
+If the clutter is an issue, decluttering could be as simple as purging five items from your junk drawer.
+Rr even tossing five old things from the fridge or pantry.
 Apply the concept of tossing/cleaning, a few items in cluttered places daily can weed out the clutter.